Lamps In The Movies

 Period: 1950s, 1960s – Mid-Century Modern.

-Other versions: This Raak Chrysaline pendant lamp exists in a smaller version of 35 cm / 13.77”.
+Other versions: This Raak Chrysaline pendant lamp also exists in a smaller version measuring 35 cm / 13.77”.
 It is model B-1058.
-Also a floor lamp was made: model D-2004.
-It appears in catalogue 3 from 1960.
-Catalogue picture on this page.
+A floor lamp version was also made: model D-2004.
+It appears in Catalogue 3 from 1960.
+The catalogue image is shown on this page.

-It is strange that the B-1057 label was also used for another Raak pendant lamp, as you can see over here.
+It is rather strange that the label B-1057 was also used for another Raak pendant lamp, as can be seen here.

-Many people think these lamps are made of pig’s bladder.
-It is not, of course.
-It is a type of plastic.
+Many people assume these lamps are made of pig’s bladder, which is of course not the case.
+The material is a type of plastic.

 Goldkant Leuchten